pawamoy/website/about.md

 <p class="i2"></p>
 Exercise command should be run regularly, like two or three times a week.
-Option `--bike` is built-in and optional because it is used as the main transport mean.
+Option `--bike` is built-in and very often used as the main transport mean.
 Currently, option `--badminton` is available, and soon maybe `--basketball` will be implemented.

 `learn`